ud-systems/UD-Leads/README.md

-# Welcome to your Ian Katana project
+# Welcome to your UD Retail Leads project

 This is a comprehensive retail management solution built with React, TypeScript, and Supabase.